GraphQLGuide/book/text/validation-and-execution/validation.md

 }
 ```

-the server’s validation step will fail, so it won’t execute the query, instead responding with:
+the server’s validation step will fail, so it won’t execute the query.
+Instead, it will respond with:

 ```json
 {